-Our previous results suggested that introduction of pairwise cysteine substitutions between the TM2 and TM4 domains caused the glutamate transporter EAAT2 to undergo a complex conformational shift during transport cycle (Rong et al., 2016).
-However, TM2 is the constituent of the scaffold domain and has been considered to maintain the relative balance of the transporter during the translocation of the substrate (Yernool et al., 2004; Canul-Tec et al., 2017).
-Thus, we assumed that the TM4 domains might participate in the translocation of the substrate.
+Our previous results suggested that introduction of a pairwise cysteine substitutions between TM2 and TM4 domains caused the glutamate transporter EAAT2 to undergo a complex conformational shift during transport cycle (Rong et al., 2016).
+However, TM2 is the constituent of scaffold domain and has been considered to maintain the relative balance of the transporter during the translocation of substrate (Canul-Tec et al., 2017; Yernool et al., 2004).
+Thus, we assumed that the TM4 domains might participate in the translocation of substrate.
 Furthermore, N-glycosylation sites in the TM4 are also observed in human SLC1 transporters, which suggest that this loop may play a significant part in the post-translational processing of transporters (Canul-Tec et al., 2017).
-Some amino acid mutations and deletions were made in the TM4b-c loop of the structure of the EAAT1 cryst mutant; therefore, most residues in the TM4b-4c loop could not been modeled (Canul-Tec et al., 2017).
-Previous studies have postulated that amino acid residues in the TM4b-4c loop present in mammalian EAATs were accessible to the extracellular region (Pines et al., 1992; Grunewald et al., 1998; Seal et al., 2000).
-Fluorescence resonance energy transfer (FRET) analysis also indicated that the TM4b-4c loop was accessible to the extracellular media (Koch and Larsson, 2005).
-TM7 is divided at the cell surface by the β -bridge into two helices and constitutes one part of the translocation pore for substrates and cotransported ions (Seal and Amara, 1998).
-We have previously demonstrated that Ala243 on TM4 forms disulfide crosslinking to HP1 or HP2 (Rong et al., 2014).
-We also suggested that Ala243 on the TM4b-4c loop was conformationally sensitive and might play a role in the transport pathway during the transport cycle (Zhang et al., 2018).
-To determine the spatial proximity and functional significance of residues in the glutamate transporter, EAAT1, we created
+Some amino acid mutations and deletions were made in the TM4b-c loop of the structure of EAAT1 cryst mutant, so most residues in the TM4b-4c loop could not been modeled (Canul-Tec et al., 2017).
+Previous studies have postulated that amino acid residues in TM4b-4c loop present in the mammalian EAATs were accessible to the extracellular region (Grunewald et al., 1998; Pines et al., 1992; Seal et al., 2000).
+Fluorescence resonance energy transfer analysis (FRET) also indicated that the TM4b-4c loop was accessible to the extracellular media (Koch and Larsson, 2005).
+TM7 is divided at the cell surface by β-bridge into two helices and constitutes one part of the translocation pore for substrates and co-transported ions (Seal and Amara, 1998).
+We have previously demonstrated that Ala243 on TM4 forms disulfide cross-linking to HP1 or HP2 (Rong et al., 2014).
+We also suggested that Ala243 on TM4b-4c loop was conformationally sensitive and might play a role in the transport pathway during the transport cycle (Zhang et al., 2018).
+To determine the spatial proximity and functional significance of residues in glutamate transporter, EAAT1, we created pairs of cysteine residues in A243 on TM4b-4c loop and β-bridge region of TM7 or the tip of TM7, and assessed the effect of disulfide cross-linking with CuPh on transport activity.
+We authenticated two double cysteine transporters, A243C/T396C and A243C/A414C, which exhibit decreased transport activity when exposed to CuPh (Fig. 2A, B, C, D).
+We observed that increasing concentrations of CuPh (1-600 μM) lead to a greater reduction in glutamate transport for both transporters (Fig. 2B, C).
+To determine whether there was a decrease in the expression of inactive mutant transporters at the plasma membrane or if the mutations intrinsically affected transport activity, surface biotinylation was performed.
+The decreased transport activity of A243C/T396C and A243C/A414C can in part be explained by the inability of the transporters to traffic into the plasma membrane, as evidenced by their dramatic absence from the biotinylated fraction (Fig. 3A, C).
+Uptake activity normalized to relative cell surface expression also shows that all mutants have an intrinsic transport defect (Fig. 3E).